Let’s talk about printing fine art photography…

 Semi-glossy paper is an attempt to bridge between matte and glossy.
 Semi-gloss papers showcase rich colors, resist fingerprints and produce less glare than glossy paper.
 They do, however, have less shine.
 Although more durable than matte papers they do produce the deep blacks that only prints on matte paper can achieve.

 It should also be noted that in addition to traditional photo papers a number of other papers have been created that easily work with as giclée prints.
 One that I use quite often is TorchonTM watercolor paper.
+In addition to paper there is a wide range of other print media available that will work with many images.

 Knowing the ink used to print a fine art photography print is important.
 It is a given that even with “color-fast materials” colors fade.
 Heat, light, humidity, air born contaminants (such as ozone), as well as the type of week all effect the rate of fade.
 We’ve come a long way since the first inkjet printers, nevertheless all inkjet inks are not created equal.

-There two kinds of inks, dye-based and pigment-based.
+There two kinds of inks, dye-based and pigment-based:

 Dye-based inks are made of coloration dissolved in a liquid, usually water or glycol.
 Being a liquid the ink flows freely and the prints dry quickly.
 Dye-based inks have a wide color gamut and work well with almost all photo papers.
 However, dye-based inks are rarely waterproof and they fade much faster than other photo inks.
 Even with the best storage, dye-based inks will rarely last more than 25 years, often not more than 5 without losing color vibrancy.
 When you purchase a print from your neighborhood drugstore, or perhaps even your friendly photo lab. more often than not, you are purchasing a print made with dye-based inks.
 All digital prints before 2000 were dye-based prints.